rust-lang/gha-self-hosted/executor/README.md

 * **root-disk**: amount of disk space to allocate to the VM.
 * **timeout-seconds**: number of seconds after the VM is shut down.
 * **ssh-port**: port number to assign to the VM's SSH server.
-Documentation on how to log into the VM with SSH is available below.
+Documentation on how to log into the VM is available below.
 * **config**: arbitrary object containing instance-specific configuration.
 This data will be available inside the VM, and can be used by the base image to configure itself.
-Documentation on how to access it inside the VM is available below.
+A configuration pre-processor is available, allowing to fetch some configuration values at startup time.
+Documentation on how to access the configuration inside the VM is available below.

 An example of such file is: